-Python is a human-friendly programming language which provides different and easy to read structures for applications development.
+Python is a human-friendly programming language that provides different and easy-to-read structures for application development.
 The if..then..else is one of the most popular statements in Python and other programming languages.
 The if..then..else statement is generally implemented for multiple conditions in multiple lines.
 The one-line “if-else” is also named as condensing “if-else” as it takes less space and line.

 Normal if..then..else Statement